New lower bounds on kissing numbers and spherical codes in high dimensions: Introduction

 However, the value of $\theta(d)$ is unknown for any other $d$.
 When $d\to\infty$, there are some upper and lower bounds for $\theta(d)$, but they are exponentially far apart.
 The best known upper bound $\theta(d)\leq 2^{-(0.5990...+o(1))\cdot d}$ is due to Kabatjanski\u{\i} and Leven\v{s}te\u{\i}n~\cite{Kabat78}, obtained by applying their bounds on spherical codes.
 As shown by Cohn and Zhao~\cite{CohnZhao2014}, the more direct approach of Cohn and Elkies~\cite{CohnElkies03} gives at least as strong upper bound on $\theta(d)$ as that of~\cite{Kabat78}.

-The trivial lower bound $\theta(d)\geq 2^{-d}$ (take a maximal sphere packing and observe that balls of doubled size cover the whole space) was improved by a factor of $d$ by Rogers~\cite{Rogers47}.
+The trivial lower bound $\theta(d)\geq 2^{-d}$ (take a maximal sphere packing and observe that balls of doubled size cover the whole space) was improved by a factor of $d$ by Rogers~\cite{Rogers47} by analysing a random lattice packing of $\bR^d$ by making use of the Siegel mean-value theorem.
 Later, there have been several subsequent improvements to the constant by Davenport and Rogers~\cite{DavRogers47}, Ball~\cite{Ball92}, Vance~\cite{Vance2011}.
 The current best bound is by Venkatesh~\cite{Venkatesh2013}, who proved a general bound $\theta(d)\geq (65963+o_d(1))\,d\cdot 2^{-d}$, and for a sparse sequence of dimensions $\{d_i\}_{i\in\bN}$, a bound $\theta(d_i)=\Omega(d_i\cdot\log\log d_i\cdot 2^{-d_i})$.
+(In contrast, the best known lower bound on the kissing number for $d\to\infty$ coming from a lattice is exponentially in $d$ smaller than the easy bound in~\eqref{eq-lower-bound-kissing-number}, see Vl\u{a}du\textcommabelow{t}~\cite{Vladut2019}.)

 One can try to find lower bounds by taking a random packing $X$ inside a bounded measurable set $S\subseteq\mathbb R^d$.
 Jenssen, Joos and Perkins~\cite{JenssenJoosPerkins19} investigated the \emph{hard sphere model of fugacity $\lambda$} where we take the Poisson point process $X$ on $S$ of intensity $\lambda$ conditioned on being a packing, with the radius chosen so that the balls we pack have volume $1$.
 Define the \emph{expected packing density} $\alpha_S(\lambda):=\mathbb E[\,|X|\,]/\vol(S)$ and observe that, for any $\lambda>0$, the limit superior of $\alpha_S(\lambda)$ when $S\subseteq\mathbb R^d$ is a large ball is a lower bound on $\theta(d)$.
 Jenssen, Joos and Perkins~\cite{JenssenJoosPerkins19} were able to prove that $\theta(d)\ge (\log(2/\sqrt{3})+o(1))\, d\cdot 2^{-d}$ via this method (see \cref{thm-bound-exp-packing-density} here).
 This does not improve the lower bound of Venkatesh~\cite{Venkatesh2013} but the full potential of this approach is unclear.
-(In fact, this approach is used in~\cite{JenssenJoosPerkins19} and in this paper to improve the best known lower bounds on spherical codes and kissing numbers, as stated above.)
+(In fact, this approach is used in~\cite{JenssenJoosPerkins18} and in this paper to improve the best known lower bounds on spherical codes and kissing numbers, as stated above.)

 Our next result improves the lower bound on $\theta(d)$ given by this method by a multiplicative constant of $\log2/\log({4}/{3})+o(1)=2.409...$ as $d\to\infty$.

 \begin{theorem} For every $\eps>0$, there are $\delta>0$ and $d_0$ such that if $d\ge d_0$, $\lambda\ge (1/\sqrt{2}-\delta)^d$ and $S\subseteq\mathbb{R}^d$ is any bounded and measurable set with positive measure, then